rafaelpcarneiro/fakeNewsAnalysis/README.md

 5. *early-treatment*
 6. *azithromycin*

-### The Entity-Relationship model of our database
+### The Entity-Relationship model of my database
-Down below there is the diagram of our ER model.
+Down below there is the diagram of my ER model.
 (<i>obs: the diagram was made with the program *DOT*, from [GRAPHVIZ](https://graphviz.org/)</i>)